Manage & Scale: Big Data Management at Massive Scale

-As incoming data volumes continue to rise, the infrastructure requires a constant balancing act between management and scale.
+As incoming data volumes continue to rise, the infrastructure requires a constant balancing act between Big Data management and scale.
 The introduction of compliance requirements adds to the complexity of this issue.
 RainStor is purpose-built to scale smoothly to meet data-loading priorities and accommodate future growth.

 As volumes grow to petabyte scale, RainStor relies on massive compression and de-duplication to do far more with less.
 It’s essentially a hardware multiplier that uses less storage space, CPU and network I/O operations, while still enabling platform extensions for growth.